andywangyzfh/Cypher2021-EmoExpressor/README.md

 - We are also new to front-end developing.
 We spent lots of time making the UI responds to the outputs of the deep learning model.

 ### Accomplishments that we're proud of
+- Achieved a working emotion detection function
+- Produced a nice web UI with no prior experience
+- Learned lots of new techniques within days

 ### What we learned?
 - Implementation of CNN in python (not the whole theory, but how to use it)